pawn-lang/YSI-Includes/YSI_Core/y_compilerdata/api.md

 // Are semi-colons required?  `1 = -;+`, `0 = -;-` (`0` also gives an error).
 __COMPILER_SEMICOLON

+// One of a limited number of codepages that the compiler might be using.
+__COMPILER_CODEPAGE
 ```

 ## Default Values